LucasArcega/AutoTrader/README.md

 # AutoTrader
-A study about trading operations using automatic graphical analysis
+A study about automatic trading operations using sistematic graphical analysis